MaxRobinsonTheGreat/EvolutionSimulator/README.md

 ## Notes:
 This program was written with very little knowledge of programming techniques or javascript.
 Hence, it is very poor code quality.
 It was uploaded simply for preservation.
 However, the concept is executed with relatively good efficiency and, if allowed to run on its own, can produce incredible results.
-All ideas and code were produced by me Max Robinson alone.
+All ideas and code were produced by Max Robinson alone.